 When seeking admission into the teacher education program, you should be aware of the committee structure established to accomplish admission and monitoring.
-Students are assigned an advisor, and with the assistance of the advisor, they should complete "The Application for Admission into Teacher Education" (see form on pages 25-26, Appendix B) at the appropriate time.
+Students are assigned an advisor, and with the assistance of the advisor, they should complete the Online Application for Admission into Teacher Education at the appropriate time.
 Advisors will assist you in scheduling a department screening interview.
-Click on the Application for Admission needed for screening.
-If you meet all the requirements and attain the approval of the Department Screening Committee, applications are forwarded to the Professional Education Programs (PEP) Director for final review.
-Upon approval by the Director, official notice will be emailed to you.
+The Signature Verification page must be completed prior to the screening interview (see form on page 25, Appendix B).
+If you meet all the requirements and attain the approval of the Department Screening Committee, the Signature Verification page is forwarded to the Professional Education Programs (PEP) Director for final review.
+Upon approval by the Director, an official notice will be emailed to you.